ZJUFanLab/SpaTalk/README.md

 install.packages(pkgs = 'SpaTalk-1.0.tar.gz',repos = NULL, type = "source")
 ```
 # Usage
-SpaTalk method consists of two components, wherein the first is to dissect the cell-type composition of ST data and the second is to infer the spatially resolved cell-cell communications over the decomposed single-cell ST data
+SpaTalk method consists of two components, wherein the first is to dissect the cell-type composition of ST data and the second is to infer the spatially resolved cell-cell communications over the decomposed single-cell ST data.
+Classification and description of SpaTalk functions are shown in the [wiki page]()
 - ### Cell-type decomposition to reconstruct single-cell ST atlas with known cell types
 ```
 # object: SpaTalk object containg ST data